 Good touch and bad touch

-People with ASD can be vulnerable to abuse because they don’t always recognise when something’s not right.
-So you might need to teach your child explicitly the difference between good touch and bad touch.
+People with ASD can be vulnerable to abuse because they don’t always recognise when something isn’t right.
+So you might need to explicitly teach your child the difference between good touch and bad touch.

 You might also need to explain that a touch might be a good touch for one person, but the same touch might be a bad touch for someone else.
 For example, one person might like to be tickled (this is a good touch), whereas someone else might not enjoy being tickled (this is a bad touch).
 Or it’s OK to kiss a close friend or family member hello if you see them in the street, but it’s not OK to kiss a stranger hello.